-Grace Owen Nursery School is an inclusive setting and offer access to high quality nursery school experience.
+Grace Owen Nursery School is an inclusive setting and offers access to high quality nursery school experience.
 Involvement in such early education has been proven to lead to better outcomes for children both educationally and socially and enable children to have the best possible start in life and fulfil their potential.
 We are respectful of equality and diversity and this is reflected in our policy for admissions.
 We welcome all children and families and all have equal opportunity to admission regardless of gender, religion or ethnicity.

 The school is open from 8am until 6pm, Monday-Friday.
 It is closed for one week at the end of August (August bank holiday week) and approximately one week over the Christmas period.
 In addition it is also closed on all bank holidays and for five staff training days each academic year.
 No charge is made when the school is closed.